ripsawridge/site/site/contents/_cma/2006/shorts.md

 Near the summit the route followed a nice thin ridge, with what must have been spectacular views into the Rofan mountains to the south.
 We also enjoyed the "Scottish Highlands" character of the rocky barrens below the summit block.
-Going down a different way, over the Guffert Stein, we found the necessary uphill climb a little annoying, but then a broad meadow and a herd of Gämse cheered us up.
+Going down a different way, over the Guffertstein, we found the necessary uphill climb a little annoying, but then a broad meadow and a herd of Gämse cheered us up.
 Then the knee-pounding descent reminded us that alas we are frail!
 Good exercise, but we'll have to return for bigger views.

 {% image /cmaimages/2006/207196.jpg %}
-The town of Steinberg, below Guffert Spitze.
+The town of Steinberg, below the Guffertspitze.

 {% image /cmaimages/2006/207197.jpg %}
 The cross, Danno, and a cute little tin box for the summit register.
 July, 2006.

 {% image /cmaimages/2006/207195.jpg %}
-Cavorting in a broad meadow on Guffert.
+Cavorting in a broad meadow on the Guffertspitze.
 July, 2006.

 {% image /cmaimages/2006/207194.jpg %}
-Danno quaffs some cool, clear water on Guffert.
+Danno quaffs some cool, clear water on the Guffertspitze.
 July, 2006.

 ### Alpspitze Ferrata
 _June 16, 2006_